Stéphane Bré

 Stéphane Bré (born 29 March 1966 in Saint-Brieuc) is a French football referee.
 He has refereed in the French Football Federation (FFF) since 1992 and has been a FIFA referee since 1998.

 Bré has officiated the 2000 Olympic tournament in Sydney.
 He also served as a referee in qualifiers for the Euro 2000 and 2002 World Cup tournaments.
+This former General Intelligence Police Officer is a captain in a general information sub-directorate.